Have you made the most out of geometric patterns?

 Let’s have a look at 50 different ways geometric patterns have been used in designs and how you can do just the same.

-Want to add some sharp, eye-catching geometricality to your photos?
+Want to add some sharp, eye-catching geometrics to your photos?
 Get inspired to experiment with shapes, patterns, and photography with this example by Foreign Policy.
-By layering shapes and photography in various ways, and topping it off with a muted vintage colour palette, these pieces turn from your everyday run of the mill photographs into an unexpected, sharp and stylish design.
-Get bold with colour and get brave with your geometric shapes, because the end result can put a sharp spin on your designs.
+By layering shapes and photography in various ways, and topping it off with a muted vintage color palette, these pieces turn from your everyday run of the mill photographs into an unexpected, sharp and stylish design.
+Get bold with color and get brave with your geometric shapes, because the end result can put a sharp spin on your designs.

-Geometric shapes can be strong, bold and striking design elements, so naturally they work fantastically in the world of logos.
+Geometric shapes can be strong, bold and striking design elements, so naturally, they work fantastically in the world of logos.
 This branding for The City of Melbourne by Landor Associates took this on board big time when constructing their logo and its many variations.
-The sharp ‘M’ shape and the various geometric patterns that fill it help to create depth, vibrance and flexibility to the design while keeping it all nicely and consistently branded.
+The sharp M shape and the various geometric patterns that fill it help to create depth, vibrancy, and flexibility to the design while keeping it all nicely and consistently branded.
 So, next time you’re creating a logo, consider using strong shapes and patterns to create a stylish and modern look.

 One the one hand, gradients are great, and on the other hand, so are geometric patterns.
 So, why not bring those two hands together and create a geometric gradient?
 This design by Silvio Ketterer uses a sharp, linear, geometric pattern and subtle gradient-like patterns to create a professional and stunning design.
 Subtle and sleek, combining a gradient-like palette and linear shapes is a fantastic way to bring geometric patterning into a more corporate design.

-So, there’s a general rule of thumb that you shouldn’t use more that 3 colours in one design and that you shouldn’t clash patterns, but we all know rules (especially design ones) are made to be broken.
-Check out this example by Urtd that pairs lots of sharp black patterns with spots of colour (note: way more colours than just 3), and the result?
+So, there’s a general rule of thumb that you shouldn’t use more than 3 colors in one design and that you shouldn’t clash patterns, but we all know rules (especially design ones) are made to be broken.
+Check out this example by Urtd that pairs lots of sharp black patterns with spots of color (note: way more colors than just 3), and the result?
 A stunning end product.
-Consider pairing vibrant colours with sharp patterns for an effective and eye-catching effect, and don’t be afraid to experiment!
+Consider pairing vibrant colors with sharp patterns for an effective and eye-catching effect, and don’t be afraid to experiment!

-Mix and matching shapes, patterns and colours can help you create really dynamic and beautiful compositions.
+Mix and matching shapes, patterns and colors can help you create really dynamic and beautiful compositions.
 Check out this example by G Design Studio for the Greece design college ‘Vakalo’.
-By creating a variety of different compositions of shapes, patterns and colours, these designs are kept playful, sharp and engaging.
+By creating a variety of different compositions of shapes, patterns, and colors, these designs are kept playful, sharp and engaging.